digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 .. _dedup-bounded-step-command-id:

 #.
 Choose a fresh command ID for the ledger change and the ``actAs`` parties, which (together with the application ID) determine the change ID.
-   Remember the command ID across application crashes.
+   Remember the chosen command ID for the ledger change across application crashes.

    .. note::
+      Make sure that you assign the same command ID to all command (re-)submissions of the same ledger change.
-      Make sure that you set command ID deterministically, that is to say: the same ledger change must use the same command ID for all command submissions.
+      If you derive the command ID deterministically from the ledger change, you must only remember the ledger change, but not the command ID because you can always derive the command ID.

-      This is useful for the recovery procedure after an application crash/restart, in which the application inspects the state of the ledger (e.g., via the :ref:`Active contracts service <active-contract-service>`) and sends commands to the ledger.
+      This is useful for the recovery procedure after an application crash/restart.
+      After a crash, the application in general cannot know whether it has submitted a set of commands before the crash.
+      If in doubt, resubmit the commands using the same command ID.
-      When using deterministic command IDs, any commands that had been sent before the application restart will be discarded by the ledger to avoid duplicate submissions.
+      If the commands had been submitted before the crash, command deduplication on the ledger will reject the resubmissions.

    .. _dedup-bounded-step-offset: